gweezini/SamaSave/README.md

 - **Proactive AI Financial Coaching:**
   Evolving the AI from just intercepting impulsive purchases to proactively analyzing spending habits.
 The AI could suggest personalized micro-investments or warn users about upcoming subscription renewals before they are charged
 - **Gen-Z Credit Score Building:**
-  Successfully completing Sync-Pocket goals and avoiding impulse penalties can be used as alternative data to build a user's early credit score.
+  Successfully completing SamaSave Pocket goals and avoiding impulse penalties can be used as alternative data to build a user's early credit score.
 This helps young users who lack credit history to easily access future loans or mortgages

 ---